Complexlity/immutable-planner-app/README.md

 ```

 `typeof window === undefined`.
 This is a very important step for bundlers and in our Nextjs use case.
-This is intended to be run only on the browser so the window object would be undefined on the server
+This is intended to be run only on the browser so the window object would be undefined on the server.

-In the root folder of your project, create a folder `store` and create a file `passportStore.js` and copy the file contents below into it
+In the [src folder]('/src') of the project, create a folder `store` and create a file `passportStore.js` in the newly created folder and copy the contents below into it

 <details>
 <summary>store/passportStore.js</summary>